totallyrad/MotivationStation2/README.md

 # MotivationStation2

 Mp3Player Based on raspberry pi.
-If you close the contact on the GPIO17, it plays a system sound "system.mp3" and then one random audio file from a USB stick
+If you close the contact on the GPIO17, it plays one random audio file from a USB stick

 Clone into "/home/" directory

 Requires

-    python 3.5
-    mpg123
+    python 3.5??? need to test without it mpg123
     RPI.GPIO

 System mp3

 A file named "system.mp3" in the same directory as the python script will play before playing a radon mp3 from the USB stick

-    All of the other the mp3's have to be on an usb stick with a directory named "mp3"
+All of the other the mp3's have to be on an usb stick in a directory named "mp3"

 Mounting USB Stick

+Create this directory

-    Now create this directory mkdir /mnt/usb
+    mkdir /mnt/usb
+open the file

+    sudo nano /etc/fstab

-    open the file /etc/fstab and add the following line:
+and add the following line:

     /dev/sda1 /mnt/usb

+Grant the script execute

+    sudo chmod -x /home/MotivationStation2/mp3.sh

 Start on boot

 Create a file under /usr/lib/systemd/system and name it “playmp3.service”

+    sudo nano /usr/lib/systemd/system/playmp3.service

 Copy this inside the file you just created:

     [Unit]
     Description=PlayMP3